shmoocon/proceedings-2016/schedule.md

   - Chris Eng
 3. Using the Algebraic Eraser to Secure Low-Power and Passive IoT Devices
   - Derek Atkins
+4. Speak Security and Enter: Better Ways to Communicate with Non-Technical Users
+  - Jessy Irwin
+5. AVLeak: Turning Antivirus Emulators Inside Out
+  - Alex Bulazel
+6. No Easy Breach: Challenges and Lessons Learned from an Epic Investigation
+  - Matt Dunwoody
+  - Nick Carr
+7. Attack on Titans: A Survey of New Attacks Against Big Data and Machine Learning
+  - Andrew Ruef
+  - Rock Stevens
+8. Containing an Attack with Linux Containers and AppArmor/SELinux
+  - Jay Beale
+9. My Hash is My Passport: Understanding Web and Mobile Authentication
+  - David Schuetz
+10. Building an Encyclopedia of Malware Configs (to punch miscreants)
+  - Jon Bambenek

 ## BRING IT ON!